Amusement-Cafe/amusement-dash/README.md

 ```bash
 php artisan key:generate
 ```

+*Troubleshooting: If you see a `Cannot modify header information - headers already sent` error in your browser when loading the site, this usually means a deep exception occurred (often a missing `.env` configuration, no app key, or bad database connection).
+Check `storage/logs/laravel.log` for the true error.*

 ### 5. Configure MongoDB
 Open your `.env` file and configure your database connection to point to the Amusement Club MongoDB instance.